tldr-pages/tldr/pages/common/svgo.md

 # svgo

-> SVG Optimizer: a Nodejs-based tool for optimizing SVG vector graphics files.
+> SVG Optimizer: a Nodejs-based tool for optimizing Scalable Vector Graphics files.
 > It applies a series of transformation rules (plugins), which can be toggled individually.

 - Optimize a file using the default plugins (overwrites the original file):